gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. admonition:: Tasks

     #.
-Modify the code to require a button press to continue with a new game.
+Modify the code to use a button press to peek at the answer for half a second while still playing the game.
     #.
 Write code to store all the game scores and display the average score with a button press.
     #.
-Write code to use the A and B buttons to adjust the tilt sensitivity in steps of about 100.
-Use both buttons being pressed together to save the sensitivity and reuse it for new games.
+Write code to use the A and B buttons to adjust the game speed in steps of about 100.
     #.
-The game has a sleep in the while True loop.
-Experiment with shorter or longer sleeps.
+Add a default parameter to the __init__ method for the game speed and use a for loop to increment the game speed from 200 to 500 in steps of 100 so that only 4 games are played.